Should I Be a Graphic Design Major? Everything You Need to Know to Decide

 - Computerized design

 Forget about staying in your going-nowhere career forever.
 You’ve seen that the world that graphic design can offer as a place to use both your creative and technology skills, plus a stable career path with an optimistic job outlook.
 Maybe a Graphic Design major could be just what you’re looking for.

 Now that you have the scoop on graphic design careers, it’s time to think about taking your first step toward this creative career.
 Learn more about how to get started by visiting Rasmussen College’s Graphic Design degree page.

 1Source: Burning-Glass.com (analysis of 6,757 graphic design job postings, July 01, 2017 – June 30, 2018).

 2Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [information accessed October 16, 2018] www.bls.gov/ooh/.
-Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries and employment conditions in your area may vary.
+Employment conditions in your area may vary.